 One of the valuable benefits of PsySR membership is the opportunity to join any of our program email listservs.
 Becoming a member of a program listserv enables you to (1) receive regular updates on program activities, projects, and related opportunities, (2) engage in topical discussions and learn from fellow members who share your interests, and (3) participate in planning and carrying out projects.

-If you are a PsySR member, you can join the Program on Human Rights and Psychology listserv in either of two ways.
-You can sign up online HERE (if you don't have a Google Groups account, you'll be asked to create one -- this is easy to do with any email address, and please include your first and last name as well).
-If you prefer, you can sign up by sending an email (please include your first and last name) to firstname.lastname@example.org and we will add you to the listserv.
-In either case, please allow 48 hours for your request to be processed.
+If you are a PsySR member, you can join the Program on Human Rights and Psychology listserv by signing up online HERE (if you don't have a Google Groups account, you'll be asked to create one -- this is easy to do with any email address, and please include your first and last name as well).

 PsySR Signs Statement Calling for End of U.S. Support for Bahrain's Repressive Government